What is Signal Jamming and How Is It Used Today?

 In the modern world where democracy and the upholding of civil liberties reign, privacy is something that can never be taken away from the populace, regardless of country, territory, or region.
 However, the current trend (or need) of governments providing better security to its people through surveillance is threatening the very essence of the right to privacy.
 What’s even more alarming is that even private individuals are joining the surveillance bandwagon and are finding ways to invade our privacy, the main purpose of which is to steal information, mostly personal.

-There’s no denying that with our ever-increasing dependence on electronic gadgets and advanced mobile devices, we put ourselves at constant risk of having our own personal information accessed and stolen.
+Today, the more we use products of technology such as electronic gadgets and devices, the more we become prone to having our personal information stolen from us.
 With the sophistication of wireless technology and mobile networking, there now is an ever more greater possibility for data found in our phones and computers to be accessed remotely by anyone with bad intentions.

-And as some sort of response to the danger of losing one’s privacy due to unauthorized access to personal information, there now is a developing trend of using devices that could help people protect what needs protecting.
-The most popular term associated with this type of device is “signal jammer.”
+But as a kind of response to the risk of having information accessed with malicious intent, there now seems to be an increasing trend in using devices that could very well protect everyone from unauthorized access.
+We can call these devices as signal jammers.
 Cell signal jammers are undoubtedly the most popular of all jammers and they now can be bought in very specific places, provided you know where to look for them.
-Phone blockers are basically the best representation of why people are leaning towards the use of jammers in general, which in this case is their privacy.
+They’re the epitome of what people want in jammers in general, which in this case is their privacy.

 Although some countries don’t allow it, the use of signal jammers or jamming devices in the U.S. is actually allowed and there are no restrictions.
 However, there are particular frequencies that are only allowed for broadcasting if you have a license.
 However, this doesn’t mean you can practically do whatever you want once you get your hands on a jamming device.
-There are quite a few unwritten rules that you may have to abide to if you are a decent and respectful individual.
-The simplest of all is to use your signal jammer not in public places but within your property only.
+There still are particular rules that although unwritten, will still have to be followed if you really are serious about respecting others.
+The most basic of these unwritten rules is to never use your jamming device in public places and instead limit it to your own property.